manfredsteyer/2023_01_11/index.md

 ];
 ```

 This sets up **another** set of the Logger's services in the environment injector of this lazy route and its children.
-These services are shadowing their counter parts in the root scope.
+These services are shadowing their counterparts in the root scope.
 Hence, when a component in the lazy scope calls the ``LoggerService``, the services in the root scope are not triggered.

-To prevent this, we can get hold of the ``LoggerService`` from the parent scope.
+To prevent this, we can get the `LoggerService``` from the parent scope.
 More precisely, it's not _the_ parent scope but the "nearest ancestor scope" providing a ``LoggerService``.
 After that, the service can delegate to its parent.
 This way, the services are chained:

 ```typescript
 @Injectable()